 Solid Power, Inc. (SLDP) Stock Alert: Robbins LLP is Investigating Solid Power, Inc.

-/EIN News/ -- SAN DIEGO, Dec.
-11, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating Solid Power, Inc. (NASDAQ: SLDP) to determine whether certain Solid Power officers and directors violated securities laws and breached fiduciary duties to shareholders.
+SAN DIEGO, Dec.
+11, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating Solid Power, Inc. SLDP to determine whether certain Solid Power officers and directors violated securities laws and breached fiduciary duties to shareholders.
 Solid Power focuses on the development and commercialization of all-solid-state battery cells and solid electrolyte materials for the battery-powered electric vehicle market in the United States.

 If you would like more information about our investigation of Solid Power, Inc.'s misconduct, click here.